COURSE SUMMARY

 CUA50220 provides the entrepreneurial creative artist with –

-• Performance skills in a range of different medium and contexts
+• Performance skills in a range of different media and contexts

 • A healthy vocal technique suitable for a range of singing genres

-• A physical wellbeing and movement ability suitable for sustaining a balanced performance career
+• A physical well-being and movement ability ideal for sustaining a balanced performance career

-• A large range of suitable audition and performance repertoire
+• An extensive range of suitable audition and performance repertoire

 • Business skills for producing your individual brand